Project Idea | Fuel Balance

 - Amazon Web Services

-This cycle of exchange will help us generate employment, provide a clean habitat and create more sources for money.
+This cycle of exchange will help us generate employment, provide a clean habitat and create more sources of money.

 Login: The app will open on the login page from where the user can access their account.
-The app will have two fronts, one for the sellers(vendors) who will be the material provider and will get payment for their services and the Partner’s page where the management of collecting the oil from the sellers and depositing the oil to the buyers will occur.
+The app will have two fronts, one for the sellers(vendors) who will be the material provider and will get paid for their services, and the Partner’s page where the management of collect the oil from the sellers and deposit the oil to the buyers will occur.

 The Sellers Page: This site will contain all the details relating to the vendors.
 The vendors can choose from the quantity of oil they can provide to the amount of money they can make per liter of oil.
 Their activities and payment histories will be recorded and can be later reviewed and edited by them.

 The Partners Page: This site will have two pages for oil collection and disposal.
 The employee collecting the oil will be given a fixed amount of money in the wallet on the app through which he will complete the transactions on the spot with the sellers.
 He will also get the list of sellers along with their location.
 The employee transporting the oil to the company(buyer) will be given the drop-off location.
 This chain of events will happen simultaneously completing the whole process.

 - Gauri Gangwar